assadnavi/assadnavi.github.io/_posts/2023-10-02-interview-preparation-verify-if-item-is-contained-in-array.md

 ## For whom is this article ?

 In this article, we look at an algorithm to check if an element is contained in an array.
 A recursive solution is discussed and an implementation is presented in **JavaScript** using the functional programming principles (FP).
 The reader should not necessarily write a recrusive method to complete this challenge.
 The solution logic is language agnostic meaning that it can easily be translated to another programming language.
-This article is addressed to the follwing people :
+This article is addressed to the following people :

 - People preparing for coding interviews
 - People interested in algorithms